opensearch-project/documentation-website/_security/configuration/best-practices.md

 ## 2. Prefer client certificate authentication for API authentication

 Client certificate authentication offers a secure alternative to password authentication and is more suitable for machine-to-machine interactions.
-It also ensures low performance overhead because the authentication occurs at the TLS-level.
+It also ensures low performance overhead because the authentication occurs on the TLS level.
 Nearly all client software, such as curl and client libraries, support this authentication method.

 For detailed configuration instructions and additional information about client certificate authentication, see [Enabling client certificate authentication]({{site.url}}{{site.baseurl}}/security/authentication-backends/client-auth/#enabling-client-certificate-authentication).